czy629/MGBOD/README.md

 [iCAN@SZU](https://github.com/iCAN-SZU)

 This repository is the official implementation of the TKDE 2025 "**Fuzzy Granule Density-Based Outlier Detection with Multi-Scale Granular Balls**".
+If you have questions, feel free to reach out through 📧 email (xiaofengtan@seu.edu.cn)!

 <!-- Visit our [**webpage**](https://www.pinlab.org/coskad) for more details. -->
 ## Abstract